allegroai/clearml-docs/docs/faq.md

 **Sometimes I see experiments as running when in fact they are not.
 What's going on?** <a id="experiment-running-but-stopped"></a>

 ClearML monitors your Python process.
 When the process exits properly, ClearML closes the experiment.
 When the process crashes and terminates abnormally, it sometimes misses the stop signal.
-In this case, you can safely right-click the experiment in the Web-App and abort it.
+In this case, you can safely right-click the experiment in the WebApp and abort it.

 <br/>